 Have you ever seen an Emu run?
 They’re so fast that it’s beyond belief!
 With good eyesight and amazing agility, emus can escape any trouble.
 Even so, when they must defend themselves, they strike and rip with their heavy feet and nails.

 Emus serve an important role in their habitats as seed dispersal specialists.
 Speed and importance, is that all?
-Find out more with these interesting facts about emus…
+Find out more with these fun facts about emus…

 Emus belong to a group of flightless running birds known as ratites, the most primitive of the modern bird families.
 The ratite family includes the kiwi, ostrich, cassowary, and rhea, all birds found only in the Southern Hemisphere.